BjoernKW/InvoiceRobot/README.md

 ## Usage

-In order to install and use *InvoiceFetcher* all you have to do is clone this repository and then run ```npm link``` in the project's root folder.
+In order to install and use *InvoiceRobot* all you have to do is clone this repository and then run ```npm link``` in the project's root folder.

 This will create a symlink to the main ```index.js``` script under the name ```invoice-fetcher``` in your global